How is a Truck Accident Investigation Conducted?

 - Electronic and digital evidence: Obtaining electronic information, such as the Engine Control Module (ECM) data, RPM data (speed, brakes, etc.), GPS data, and much more.

-- Driver Records: The driver’s records will be reviewed, which include his or her’s employment application, driving record, medical history, physical results, medical examinations, criminal history, and more.
-In addition, the Department of Transportation requires drivers to meet the Safety and Fitness Electronic Records System (SAFER), which will also be assessed in the investigation.; By doing this, it can determine whether the driver was stable and licenses to be driving the vehicle in the first place.
+- Driver Records: The driver’s records will be reviewed, which include his or her employment application, driving record, medical history, physical results, medical examinations, criminal history, and more.
+In addition, the Department of Transportation requires drivers to meet the Safety and Fitness Electronic Records System (SAFER), which will also be assessed in the investigation.; By doing this, it can determine whether the driver was stable and licensed to be driving the vehicle in the first place.

 Contact Us Today

-If you or someone you know has been injured in a truck accident and needs legal help, feel free to contact us today to speak to a reputable personal injury lawyer Los Angeles.
+If you or someone you know has been injured in a truck accident and needs legal help, feel free to contact us today to speak to a reputable personal injury lawyer in Los Angeles.
 We will help you every step of the way.